-"You do at any rate acknowledge, Grisel, that the old creature does appear, and that you saw him yourself step out into space when you were sitting down there under the willow shelling peas.
+You do at any rate acknowledge, Grisel, that the old creature does appear, and that you saw him yourself step out into space when you were sitting down there under the willow shelling peas.
 I've seen him twice for certain, once rather hazily; Sallie saw him so plainly she asked his business: that's five.
-I resign."
+I resign.'

-"Acknowledge!" said Grisel; "of course I do.
+'Acknowledge!' said Grisel; 'of course I do.
 I'd acknowledge anything in the world to save argument.
 Why, I don't know what I should do without him.
-If only, now, Mr. Lawford would give him a fair chance to show himself; reading quietly here about ten minutes to one, or shelling peas even, if he prefers it.
-If only he'd stay long enough for that!
-Wouldn't it be the very thing for both of them!"
+If only, now Mr Lawford would give him a fair chance to show himself reading quietly here about ten minutes to one, or shelling peas even, if he prefers it.
+If only he'd stay long enough for THAT.
+Wouldn't it be the very thing for them both!'

-"Of course," said Herbert cordially, "the very thing."
+'Of course,' said Herbert cordially, 'the very thing.'

-Lawford rather mournfully shook his head.
+Lawford looked up at neither of them.
+He shook his head.

 But he needed little persuasion to stay at least one night.
-The prospect of that long, solitary walk, of that tired, stupid stooping figure dragging itself along the interminable country roads with only a house more hateful to him than a cage to a rat at the end of it, had made at least going home an impossibility.
-"It is not-it isn't, I swear it-the other that keeps me back," he had solemnly assured the friend that smiled her real relief at his acceptance, "but-if you only knew how empty it's all got now; all reason gone even to go on at all."
+The prospect of that long solitary walk, of that tired stupid stooping figure dragging itself along the interminable country roads seemed a sheer impossibility.
+'It is not-it isn't, I swear it-the other that beeps me back,' he had solemnly assured the friend that half smiled her relief at his acceptance, 'but-if you only knew how empty it's all got now; all reason gone even to go on at all.'